Kraina Grzybów TV: Interpretations

 Poradnik Uśmiechu has provoked many interpretations and channels dedicated to explaining it—one of them being KrainaX, presenting a theory that Kraina Grzybów symbolised nuclear war, and an interpretation that Agatka was a child sexual abuse survivor.
-The accuracy of some of them spawned theories that their authors were connected to the creators of the original series, which Striborg denied.
+The accuracy of some of them spawned theories that their authors were connected to the creators of the original series, which Stribog denied.
 The author declined to explain the message of his work, and did not deem any theory correct.

 Lectures, exhibitions, media

 The first official meeting at which the subject of Kraina Grzybów was taken up was Co Kraina Grzybów?, in May 2017 held in the Museum of Modern Art, Warsaw.
 Episodes of Smile Guide were screened followed by a discussion between Wiktor Stribog and Dr. Magdalena Kamińska.

 In May 2018, Wiktor Stribog took part in the festival Culminations, organizing a meeting with Kraina viewers moderated by Dr. Kamińska.

 In the summer of 2018, an exhibition of Stribog's work titled Sny o byciu zjedzonym (Dreams of being eaten) took place at the Kronika Center of Modern Art in Bytom.
 One of the main elements was Poradnik Uśmiechu.
 The exhibition featured a figure of Agatka and screens on which all the episodes being played.